Tag Archives: American revolution

 The second attack: Three ranks and no Busby hats this time, with the dead strewn around and Charlestown burning in the background.
 Their’s not to question why; their’s but to do and die.
 Painting by Pyle.

-Eventually, the British organized their men for a third attack, adding some 400 marines (ship-board soldiers) plus some 200 wounded who were ordered to re-muster.
-This attack would be even simpler than the last.
-The men were arranged in columns, not rows, and sent straight up to the front of the fort.
-The folks in front were killed, but the attack worked in part because it robbed the Colonials of ammunition.
-While the British managed to take the fort this time, most of the defenders avoided capture.
+About at this time, the British should have decided to go home and attack elsewhere (Dorchester), but they persisted, not willing to accept defeat.
+For the third attack, the soldiers were told to attack as two single, long columns.
+The generals added some 400 marines (ship-board soldiers) plus some 200 wounded who were now ordered to re-muster.
+The columns waled straight up to the fort.
+The folks in front pushed by those behind; the soldiers at the front were killed, but the attack worked, sort of.
+The British took the fort, but most of the defenders avoided capture.
 They retreated across the neck and rejoined the main mob.
-The British captured or killed some 400 colonials at the expense of 1,054 men lost (226 killed in the immediate battle) including most of their junior officers.
-The British also lost the sense of invincibility; colonials could inflict serious damage at minimal cost.
+The British captured or killed some 400 at the expense of 1,054 men lost; 226 were killed in the immediate battle, including most of the junior officers, with the rest lost as a result of wounds.
+The soldiers also lost the sense of invincibility; unorganized colonials could fight, inflicting serious damage at minimal cost.

-The Colonials were able to pick off British officers because they dressed better than the rest — a mistake the British would keep making.
+There arose a myth of the backwoods shooter, but it was largely a myth.
+The Colonials were able to pick off British officers because the officers dressed to be noticed.
+It was a mistake the British would keep making.
 At Bunker Hill, the British lost 1 lieutenant colonel (killed), 5 majors (3 killed), 34 captains (7 killed) 41 lieutenants (9 killed), 57 sergeants (15 killed), and 13 drummers (1 killed).
-A lesson: don’t dress so fancy.
-More importantly, the British forces were now divided between two peninsulas.
-The men defending these peninsulas were now unavailable to attack at Dorchester heights.
-That is, it was a costly victory that cost the British forces the escape from Boston that they needed if they were to hold the colonies.
-By January 1776 the British left Boston by ship and left Charlestown peninsula as well.
-They would try again in 1776 and 1777, but by then the continental army would be more of an army and less of a rabble with rifles.
-A lesson for life: only fight for something that you really want, otherwise your win may be a loss.
+A lesson we learned: don’t dress so fancy.
+Tactically, the British victory at Bunker hill left their forces divided between two peninsulas.
+The men defending these peninsulas were unavailable for any attack at Dorchester heights.
+Thus the British forces lost the opportunity to escape Boston and take positions that could hold the colonies.
+By January, 1776 Washington Controlled Dorchester heights, and the British left Boston and Charlestown by ship.
+They would try taking Dorchester again in 1776 and 1777, but by then the continental army was more of an army, less of a rabble with rifles.
+A life lesson: only fight for something that you really want, a pointless win can be a lost opportunity.

 Major blunders of the American Revolution